Skip to content

 Medications at school

-If a child need to take medication in school, even over-the-counter medication like Tylenol or Advil, his or her parent(s) must have the child’s health care provider complete the medication authorization form and return the completed form to the school nurse.
+If a child need to take medication in school, even over-the-counter medication like Tylenol or Advil, their parent(s) must have the child’s health care provider complete the medication authorization form and return the completed form to the school nurse.
 Medications cannot be administered at school until this form is on file.
 Per New York state regulations, all medications — prescription and over-the-counter — that are taken at school must be administered by the school nurse.

 Parents who wish their children to have routine access to pain relievers or other over-the-counter medications must provide the school with written permission and a doctor’s standing order.
 These authorizations must be renewed annually.

-All medications — prescription and over-the-counter — must be supplied by parents in the original container.
+All medications — topical, prescription and over-the-counter — must be supplied by parents in the original container.
 Parents should deliver medications to the nurse’s office.
 The child’s name should be visible and readable on the container.

 Sports physicals